tontechio/pow-miner-gpu/en/linux-howto.md

 When job has been done quicker than others and delivered quicker than others then giver-contract will send 100 toncoin to your personal wallet address.

-Each success job indicated by `FOUND!` message in output (or log if enabled)
+Each success job indicated by `FOUND!` message in the output (or log if enabled)

 ```
 $  /opt/ton-miner/tonlib-cuda-cli \